Yazdegerd I: Background

 Yazdegerd I, like all other Sasanian rulers, was an adherent of Zoroastrianism.
 One of his predecessors, the powerful Sasanian shah Shapur II (r.
 309–379), was thought to have brutally persecuted the Christians of Iran from 340 to 379 in a "Great Persecution".
 Although later shahs – Yazdegerd I, Bahram V (r.
 420–438), Yazdegerd II (r.
 438–457), Peroz I (r.
 459–484), Khosrow I (r.
 531–579) and Khosrow II (r.
-591–628) – were also said to have persecuted the Church of East, the church quickly expanded.
+591–628) – were also said to have persecuted the Church of the East, the church quickly expanded.
 According to hagiographical sources, this was due to the "unwavering hostility of Zoroastrian religious authorities toward Christians."

 Persecution of the Christians, however, was limited to their religious leaders who had failed to meet the commitment demanded of them by the court.
 Although Shapur II disciplined leading priestly leaders for insubordination, neither he nor his court persecuted the Christian population as a whole; the "Great Persecution" was fictional.
 According to the modern historian Eberhard Sauer, Sasanian shahs persecuted other religions only when it was in their urgent political interest to do so.
 Shapur II's killing of Christians was due to the priestly leaders' refusal to participate more fully in the management of the empire.
 This was finally achieved during Yazdegerd's reign, when the priestly leaders agreed to cooperate with the court.